claceio/apps/README.md

 clace app create --approve /system/memory_usage https://github.com/claceio/apps/system/memory_usage
 ```

-The app should be available at https://localhost:25223/utils/bookmarks.
+The apps should be available at the requested url, like https://localhost:25223/utils/bookmarks.
 Use `admin` as the username and the password displayed when the Clace server was installed.

 To update existing apps, run